Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 ## Tips & Hints

 - If you are using your DICOM dataset, please remove the router task or modify the routing conditions to meet your needs.
 - If all four sample workflow definitions are registered, and one of the provided DICOM studies is sent, then three workflows are executed.
-For example, if the Chest CT dataset was sent, the Workflow Manager would launch three workflows: `Hello World`, `AI Lung MAP`, and the `Combo`.
+For example, the Chest CT dataset would trigger three workflows: `Hello World`, `AI Lung MAP`, and the `Combo`.

 ### Enable NVIDIA Container Runtime for Docker